Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 3. Digital Split Image

-Did you ever use an old film SLR that had a split prism in the center of the screen to help you focus?
+Did you ever use an old SLR film with a split prism in the center of the screen to help you focus?
 This is the digital equivalent.

-Things just won’t line up when your scene is out of focus.
+Things won’t line up when your scene is out of focus.
 Straight lines will be broken up.
-They will be brought back into alignment as you bring everything in focus.
+They will be brought back into alignment as you get everything in focus.

 You can set either a color digital split image or a monochrome split image.
 I prefer